LenaHovhannisyan/MERN-crud/README.md

 Database - Mysqli

-A complete Crude with Mern for biggner.
+A complete Crude with Mern for beginner.